Cardiovascular Disease - Primary Prevention

-- Inform the patient of adverse effects and advise they be reported - adverse effects may include muscle pain/myopathy,38 rhabdomyolysis,38 cataracts,39 elevated blood glucose and diabetes,37, 40, 41 acute renal failure,42 and liver injury.43
+- inform the patient of adverse effects63–65 - effects may include muscle pain/myopathy/weakness, rhabdomyolysis, cataracts, elevated blood glucose and diabetes, acute renal failure, and liver injury;

-- Educate the patient about any possible drug interactions with other prescribed medication, over-the-counter remedies and non-pharmaceuticals - consult a pharmacist or product monograph for a complete list.
+- educate the patient about any possible drug interactions with other prescribed medication, over-the-counter remedies and non-pharmaceuticals - consult a pharmacist or product monograph for a complete list; and

-- Emphasize the importance of long-term compliance - it is estimated that 75% of primary prevention patients aged >65 years old started on statins stop their therapy within 2 years.44
+- emphasize the importance of long-term compliance - it is estimated that 75% of primary prevention patients aged >65 years old started on statins stop their therapy within 2 years.66

 Follow-up to Statin Therapy

-- Measure lipids with a non-HDL-C or an apoB - to assess patient adherence to statin therapy and any response to statin therapy (see Controversies in Care).
+- Measure lipids with a non-HDL-C or an ApoB to assess patient adherence to statin therapy and any response to statin therapy (see Controversies in Care).
 A full lipid profile is not indicated.
-If both lifestyle management and a statin intervention have not been successful and lipids are still elevated in the follow-up investigation, consider any other causes of elevated lipids (e.g., hypothyroidism).
+If both healthy behaviour intervention and a statin intervention have not been successful and lipids are still above target in the follow-up investigation, consider any other causes of elevated lipids (e.g., hypothyroidism, non-adherence).

-- Measure liver transaminase enzyme (aspartate aminotransferase (ALT)), if recommended by product monograph.
-If a patient has elevated liver transaminase enzymes consider secondary causes.
+- Measure liver transaminase enzyme (alanine aminotransferase (ALT)) only once within the first 3 months of starting statin.
+If a patient has elevated liver transaminase enzymes, (greater than 3X the normal) consider secondary causes.65

 Further follow-ups as clinically needed.
 After the initial follow-up, routine monitoring of CK and ALT is not indicated for asymptomatic patients.
-More frequent routine monitoring with a full lipid profile, non-HDL-C or an apoB is considered not necessary for the sole purpose of treat-to-target.2
+More frequent routine monitoring with a full lipid profile, non-HDL-C or an ApoB is not considered necessary for the sole purpose of treat-to-target.

 The 7.5% approximately equates to a FRS score of 15% +/- 3% (depending on the risk factors).